MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-get-started.md

    ![](media/image2.png)

-4. You will see the Agreements app on the left navigation menu.
+4. You'll see the Agreements app on the left navigation menu.

 5. For ease of access, you can right-click **Agreements** and pin the app to the left navigation menu.

-## Set up the workspace setup
+## Set up the workspace

 After the workspace is created, the owner of the workspace can assign users to specific roles within the Agreements workspace.